JadenSimon/proposal-defer/README.md

 // Try statements do not change the behavior of `defer` regardless
 // of whether it's in a `try`/`catch`/`finally` block.
 ```

 ### Asynchronous Defer
+A `defer` statement is asynchronous if it contains an `await` expression.
+The behavior must be the same as-if the expression or block were inlined at the scope exit.
+For example, if an `await` doesn't occur until halfway into a block, the preceding statements must be executed in the same microtask as the previously executed statement.

 ```js
 defer await file.close();